Skip to content

 What Is Fecal Coliform?

 Fecal coliform bacteria derives from the intestines of warm-blooded animals, and can potentially include E. coli.
 Not all fecal coliform or E. coli strains are dangerous, but high levels do indicate the potential presence of other harmful pathogens.
 This is not only a health risk for the public, but also for aquatic life because these bacteria deplete oxygen in water needed by fish and macroinvertebrates.
-Sources of fecal coliform include combined sewage overflows (CSOs), outdated wastewater treatment facilities, and illegal straight pipes.
+Sources of fecal coliform include combined sewer overflows (CSOs), outdated wastewater treatment facilities, and illegal straight pipes.

 Our Findings